 Grades will be calculated using the points system (i.e. $\frac{points\ earned}{points\ possible}$ x 100).
-Each assignment will be worth a certain point value depending on the level of difficulty.
+Each assignments point value will be determined by the level of difficulty.
 Students will be assessed in various ways, including, but not limited to, homework assignments, activities, assessments, and projects.

-Homework:
+• Homework:

 - For each lesson, students will be provided a note sheet and practice problems to complete for homework. - Students will discuss homework daily with a study partner.
 This will be followed by a class discussion led by the instructor. - Homework should be kept in a three-ring binder and should be organized chronologically.
-The student's name should be on the top right corner of every page. - There are no points associated with completing homework, but feedback will be provided to ensure that students understand the content.
+The student's name should be on the top right corner of every page.

+There are no points associated with completing homework, but feedback will be provided to ensure that students understand the content.
 Completing practice problems is essential to learning and understanding the content for this course.